Webb–Kenyon Act: Constitutionality

 The act faced challenges in the courts and the courts differed in their consideration of its constitutionality.
 Some lower courts declared complete bans on alcohol at the state level unconstitutional.
-The Supreme Court finally delivered an opinion of the Act on January 8, 1917 in the case of James Clark Distilling Co. v.
+The United States Supreme Court finally delivered an opinion of the Act on January 8, 1917 in the case of James Clark Distilling Co. v.
 Western Maryland R. Co.
 The Court sustained the Act by a vote of 7 to 2 in a decision by Chief Justice White in which a total of 6 justices concurred.
 The Court also affirmed the right of each state to regulate alcohol even to the extent of banning it completely.
 The case was a challenge to a West Virginia statute that banned shipments even for personal consumption.

 Congress responded to the Supreme Court decision by immediately enacting legislation to make the District of Columbia "bone-dry."

 Opponents of nationwide prohibition hoped the Supreme Court decision demonstrated that the ability of each state to exercise complete control over alcohol within its borders would make a constitutional amendment superfluous.
 "It is better," said the New York Times, "that prohibition laws should be made effective in communities that want them than that by a Federal amendment the rule of prohibition should be extended over unwilling States."

 The Supreme Court added a further decision upholding the law in its next term in a case involving a North Carolina statute requiring railroads to maintain records of liquor shipments and recipients.